Recursive Packing Bounds for Supercritical Disconnection in Bernoulli Site Percolation: Introduction

 Let $G=(V,E)$ be an infinite, connected, locally finite graph.
-In Bernoulli site percolation with parameter $p\in(0,1)$, each vertex is declared open with probability $p$ independently, and closed otherwise; we write $\mathbb{P}_{p}$ for the resulting product measure.
-For a vertex $v\in V$, we write $\{v\leftrightarrow \infty\}$ for the event that $v$ belongs to an infinite open cluster.
+In Bernoulli site percolation with parameter $p\in(0,1)$, each vertex is declared open with probability $p$ independently of all others, and closed otherwise; we write $\mathbb{P}_p$ for the resulting product measure.
+For a vertex $v\in V$, we write